top of page

 Wright's obsession for detail went right down to the furniture and fittings so his imprint and moniker are everywhere.
 This is what Mr Wright wanted.

 We were, however, surprised that all three bedrooms were small, pathetically small.
-We could not understand why they were not sumptuous with large picture windows to soak up the woodland views but apparently Mr Wright did not want you to wallow in the bedroom but Mr Wright wanted you to get out onto the balconies.
-That's OK in summer, Mr Wright, but you can't take your gin and tonic onto the adjoining terraces in mid-winter.
+We could not understand why they were not sumptuous with large picture windows to soak up the woodland views but apparently Mr Wright did not want you to wallow in the bedroom but wanted you to get out onto the balconies.
 We noticed, significantly, that Mr and Mrs Kaufman had tiny separate rooms while their permanent bachelor son had the top floor level, with a single bed in a cupboardless alcove.
 All a bit stoic for us.
 And it is surprising, with Mr Kaufman's penchant for entertaining, that there is no dining room, just a four chair 'breakfast' table (notably not with FLW designed chairs but some incongruous mid-European three-legged bier-keller efforts that sit better on the uneven stone floor).

 And the next question is: how much did all this cost?
 Built in the late thirties, Wright was given a budget of between $20,000 and $30,000.
 Any of you who have worked with architects know that this figure is only ever going to go skywards.
 Final cost? $155,000 (around $3.5m today).
 But, hell, it's only money.
 And to his credit Wright's fee was just $8,000.